AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/intro.md

 ## How to read this document
 This implementation guide contains descriptions of both constraints on FHIR and, where necessary, custom extensions to FHIR, for the purposes of fulfilling the requirements for Australian implementations of diagnostic report.
 These descriptions are defined as a set of FHIR [profiles](http://hl7.org/fhir/r4/profiling.html).

-The table below identifies the profile that is the starting point for an implementer.
+The table below identifies the profile that is the starting point for an implementer in a scenario.
 That starting profile will reference the additional profiles necessary to assert [conformance](conformance.html) for this implementation guide.

 <table border="1" cellpadding="1" valign="middle">
 <tbody>